 03 of 21

-Baseball has many great rivalries but any games featuring the Boston Red Sox taking on the New York Yankees.
+Baseball has many great rivalries, but none as great as any game featuring the Boston Red Sox taking on the New York Yankees.
 There are over 100 years of history including the Babe Ruth trade, Bucky Dent, Aaron Boone, and the bloody sock game.
 It's another scenario in which both fan bases can't stand each other.
 Every regular season game between these two squads feels like it has the bragging rights of a playoff game.
 The atmosphere kicks up a notch when they face off at Fenway Park, the oldest ballpark in the country.
 Now that the original Yankee Stadium has been replaced with a new one, Fenway offers the historical setting that elevates this rivalry to an elite level.

 04 of 21

 Most people know about the history of Wrigley Field and it starts when you see the red marquee before entering.
 It makes you feel all warm and fuzzy inside.
 You can stand on Waveland Ave before the game to collect balls hit over the fence during batting practice.
 Once you’re done with that, grab some drinks in at one of the many bars around Wrigleyville.
 (Or you can do that after the game too.)
 Once you get inside, it’s the ballpark that time forgot since you won’t see much advertising during a game and can focus on the baseball.
 The ivy and the scoreboard in center field just make everything seem right.
 And of course, there’s the always entertaining “Take Me Out to the Ballgame,” which is usually done by a celebrity now that Harry Caray has passed.
 No baseball fan’s life is complete without seeing one game here and if it’s a rivalry game against the hated Cardinals then that’s even better.Continue to 5 of 21 below.